immonex/kickstart/src/readme.txt

 = immonex® =

-**immonex** is an umbrella brand for various real estate related software solutions and services with a focus on german-speaking markets/users.
+**immonex** is the *PropTech umbrella brand* of a versatile portfolio of software solutions for the German-speaking real estate industry.

+As a part of this, the **immonex WP Plugin Suite** includes a wide range of WordPress plugins for the implementation of sophisticated real estate agency websites and portals, which can be flexibly combined depending on the specific project requirements.

 = OpenImmo® =

-[OpenImmo-XML](http://openimmo.de/) is the de-facto standard for exchanging real estate data in the german-speaking countries.
-Here, it is supported by almost every common software solution and portal for real estate professionals (as import/export interfaces).
+[OpenImmo-XML](http://openimmo.de/) is a proven standard for the exchange of real estate data, which is supported primarily in German-speaking markets by almost all common software solutions and portals for real estate professionals in the form of corresponding import/export interfaces.

-immonex OpenImmo2WP [2], initially released in 2015, is a tried and tested solution for importing OpenImmo-XML data into WordPress sites with support for the specific data structures of various popular real estate themes and frontend plugins.
+immonex OpenImmo2WP [2], initially released in 2015, is a tried and tested solution for importing OpenImmo-XML data into WordPress sites that supports the specific data structures of various popular real estate themes and frontend plugins by means of customizable *mapping tables*.

 = Main Features =